jgraley/inferno-cpp2v/src/sr/search_replace_documentation.md

 The Vida Nova tree supports one-to-many relationships using containers, of which two types are available: sequence, which preserves ordering and collection, which does not.
 When creating a search pattern it can be useful to be able to match zero or more elements of a container.
 We can do this using a special node called `Star<>`, which is templated on the collection's element type.
 So a container of pointers to `Statement`s can be wildcarded using `Star<Statement>`.

-If a pre-restriction is given, every container element matched by the `Star` must satisfy the pre-restriction (i.e. be a non-strict subclass of the supplied base class).
+If a pre-restriction is given, every container element matched by the `Star` must satisfy the pre-restriction (i.e. be a non-strict subcategory of the supplied base class).
 Additionally, the `pattern` member may point to a subtree, which must be matched by every element that the star node matches.
 This pattern is an abnormal context.

 `Star` nodes may be coupled into collections in the replace pattern, in order to reproduce all the nodes that were matched by the `Star` in the search pattern.